 At a glance, it can be difficult to see the difference between one dodger and the next, because much of what defines quality canvas is in the details and workmanship that stem from the canvas maker's knowledge and experience.
 These differences become more evident when you sail on a boat on which the canvas maker has added hand grabs and hard legs to the dodger, so the framework offers stability as you move fore and aft.
-Likewise, a thoughtfully built dodger will be placed at precisely the proper height for you to see through, rather than over, from the helm, and fasteners will pull the fabric tightly but not rip it.
+Likewise, a thoughtfully built dodger will be placed at precisely the proper than over, from the helm, and fasteners will pull the fabric tightly but not rip it.

-As owner of Inner Banks Sails and Canvas in Oriental, North Carolina, I see a lot of canvas on a variety of boats, and although pricing among canvas shops does not vary too drastically, the quality of craftsmanship and attention will demystify the process, help you understand how to vet different shops and see if they're right for your project, and help ensure that you're getting quality canvas for your boat.
+As owner of Inner Banks Sails and Canvas in Oriental, North Carolina, I see a lot of canvas on a variety of boats, and although pricing among canvas shops does not vary too drastically, the quality of craftsmanship and attention to detail does.
+As canvas is the finishing touch on most boat refits and sewing is somewhat of a mystery to most people, it is no wonder that many sailors simply call a shop and hire them without knowing if this shop can create durable, functioning, and beautiful canvas.